Telecommunication-Telemedia-Assessment/pixelmodels/README.md

 # Pixel based Video Quality Models for 4K

-The following repository consists of in total 4 pixel based video quality models.
-Including no-reference, full-reference and for each a hybrid mode 0 based version.
+The following repository consists of in total 4 pixel based video quality models, including no-reference, full-reference and for each a hybrid mode 0 based version.

 ## Requirements